 Eve Hansen Regenerating Facial Oil with Pure Rosehip Seed Oil

-If your priority is preventing fine lines and signs of aging, this rosehip seed oil by Eve Hansen is the best addition to your skincare routine.
+If your priority is preventing fine lines and signs of ageing, this rosehip oil by Eve Hansen is the best addition to your skincare routine.

-Rosacea sufferers will love rosemary because it removes redness and puffiness in the skin.
-This is also great for early mornings when your face feels bloated.
+Rosacea sufferers will love rosemary because it removes redness and puffiness.
 Rosemary extract also has pore-cleaning and skin-renewing abilities.

 This is a light oil that dries quickly and gives the face a glow.
 It’s not greasy at all, so even oily skin types will enjoy this.
 It will fade dark spots and marks, which makes it ideal for those suffering from adult acne.

 On the downside, this isn’t a pure rosehip oil because of the other oils blended in but I wouldn’t call them fillers either.
 Although the oil is yellow-coloured, the bottle is clear, which is not ideal for rosehip.
-Storing it in a cool, dark place should do the trick, though.
+Storing it in a cool, dark place is recommended.

-- A rosehip seed oil blend that targets fine lines and signs of aging
+- The formulation targets fine lines and signs of aging

 - Has added vitamin E for moisturisation and softening